Sweets-omg/Sweetshark-client/README.md

 # USE AT YOUR OWN RISK.

 ps.
-I didn't even read this readme, so I have no idea what's in it.
-Also, I only tested this on windows. ¯\_(ツ)_/¯
+I only tested this on windows, I have no idea if it works on any other platform.

 # A multi-server Electron client for Sharkord with Discord-inspired UI.